 Oven Cleaner Method

-A more controversial method for how to get burnt stuff off a pan is to use oven cleaner.
+A more controversial method for getting burnt stuff off a pan is to use oven cleaner.
 You can spray your cookie sheet or pan thoroughly with the oven cleaner and then scrub with steel wool.
 This cleaner is much more harsh than baking soda and vinegar and you should use gloves if you plan to try it.
 You’ll also want to do so in a well ventilated area.
 Oven cleaner isn’t meant for this purpose and it can pit aluminum tins and pans so beware before trying it.
 After rinsing you may find you need to repeat the process but it should be more effective than baking soda and vinegar.

 Dryer Sheet Method